tommarien/blog/source/_posts/2011-10-31-entities-vs-value-objects.md

 layout: post
 title: Entities vs Value objects
 date: 2011-10-31 20:39
-categories:
-  - CSharp
 tags:
-  - Architecture
+  - csharp
-  - Domain Driven Design
+  - architecture
+  - domain driven design
-  - Object Oriented
+  - object oriented
 ---

-I know this is a very popular topic in "Domain Driven Design" fora's, but still most of the definitions still remain vague.
+I know this is a very popular topic in "Domain Driven Design" forums, but still most of the definitions still remain vague.
 As these are the two corner stones of a domain model, i thought they deserved some attention.

 ### Entities